siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 ```
 ml av
 ```
-`ml` means module `av` means available
+`ml` means module `av` means available.

 Now, here’s how to use the application.
-For instance, if you want to use FastQC for quality checking your reads, just type:
+For instance, if you want to use FastQC for quality-checking your reads, just type:
 ```
 module load bioinformatics/fastqc
 ```